How Do I Qualify For Legal Funding?

 Qualify for Legal Funding Criteria #2: Defendant’s Actual Liability

 This means that the person/business you are suing was actually responsible for the accident.
 That doesn’t seem to make sense does it… of course they’re the ones responsible!
 Well, it’s not always that clear, especially when dealing with insurance companies and everyone pointing the finger at somebody else.
 A good example of when a person is not directly liable for an accident would be if something/someone else cause them to cause the accident.
 And in order to qualify for a legal funding, at least one of the parties you’re suing must have actual liability.

 Again, using a car accident as an example, if you were stopped at a red stop light and a car behind you was stopped as well – a fair distance was between the two cars – but a third car crashed into the car behind you hard, sending them into your vehicle.
 You were rear ended hard enough to cause significant damage to your vehicle as well as physical injuries.
 Now, assuming the car directly behind you was a safe distance away, they’re not the ones actually liable for the accident, so suing them alone wouldn’t get you much.
 It is the third car that had actual liability.
 Granted this is a very simple example and your attorney is smart enough to know who all to sue, but it provides an understanding of what “actual liability” is.

-While there can be additional circumstances surrounding your personal injury lawsuit that would qualify you to be approved for a legal funding, the 3 areas outlined above are the primary issues we look at when determining whether to approve or decline you case.
+While there can be additional circumstances surrounding your personal injury lawsuit that would qualify you to be approved for legal funding, the three areas outlined above are the primary issues we look at when determining whether to approve or decline you case.

 As always, if you have any question, please don’t hesitate to reach out to us.
 We have helped hundreds of people get the money they need.

-Call us at (844) 213-1116, of simply start by completing the short application beginning on this site.
+Call us at (844) 213-1116, or simply start by completing the short application beginning on this site.